 The overall mechanism behind the above result is as follows.
 Holding initial money supply fixed, an improvement in the productivity mapping lowers each unit cost function, which in turn lowers every sectoral price.
 Firms re-optimize their set of suppliers, which delivers lower new unit costs, since the original set of suppliers remains available.
-The latter further lower sectoral prices.
+The latter further lowers sectoral prices.
 The mechanism repeats until a new equilibrium is reached, which features lower sectoral prices and hence a lower consumption price index, which through the cash-in-advance constraint implies a larger GDP.
 Similarly, holding productivity mapping fixed, larger initial money supply decreases the ratios of sectoral prices to money supply due to sticky prices.
 Firms re-optimize their set of suppliers, which delivers lower new unit costs, since the original set of suppliers remains available.
+The latter further lowers the ratios of sectoral prices to money supply due to sticky prices.
+Firms re-optimize their set of suppliers, which delivers lower new unit costs, since the original set of suppliers remains available.
 The latter further lowers the ratios of sectoral prices to money supply.
-The mechanism repeats until a new equilibrium is reached, which features lower ratios of sectoral prices to money supply and hence a lower ratio of consumption price index to money supply, which through the cash-in-advance constraint implies a larger GDP.
+The mechanism repeats until a new equilibrium is reached, which features lower ratios of sectoral prices to money supply, which through the cash-in-advance constraint implies a larger GDP.

-The link between the baseline pair (A, \mathcal{M}0) and supplier choices in equilibrium can be formalized using monotone comparative statics theorems of Milgrom and Shannon (1994).
+The link between the baseline pair $(\mathcal{A}, \mathcal{M}0)$ and supplier choices in equilibrium can be formalized using monotone comparative statics theorems of Milgrom and Shannon (1994).
 Those, however, require imposing further regularity conditions.
 The first one puts a restriction on the relationship between the unit cost function, the choice of suppliers and the productivity mapping, holding sectoral prices and wage fixed:

 Assumption 4.
-For all

-$$W$$

-, $\{P_k\}{k=1}^K$, the unit cost function $Q_k[S_k, A_k(S_k), W, \{P_r\}{r \in S_k}]$ is quasi-submodular in $(S_k, A_k(S_k))$, for all $k = 1, 2, ..., K$.
+For all W, $\{P_k\}{k=1}^K$, the unit cost function $Q_k[S_k, A_k(S_k), W, \{P_r\}{r \in S_k}]$ is quasi-submodular in $(S_k, A_k(S_k))$, for all k = 1, 2, ..., K.